kolevTKD/kolevTKD/README.md

 # 👋 Hi, I’m @kolevTKD

 Welcome to my GitHub profile!
-I'm Kolev, a passionate software engineering enthusiast with a strong interest in sports, particularly Taekwon-Do.
+I'm Martin, a passionate software engineering enthusiast with a strong interest in sports, particularly Taekwon-Do.
 I love solving problems, learning new technologies, and continuously improving my coding skills.

 ## 🧑‍💻 About Me